npalomin/sind/training.md

 |*3* .qml files| Files for styling the map in QGIS|

 __NOTE on spatial data license (.gpkg files):__
-© Crown copyright Digimap OS.
+© Crown copyright Digimap Ordnance Survey.
 You are permitted to use this data solely to enable you to respond to, or interact with, the organisation that provided you with the data.
 You are not permitted to copy, sub-licence, distribute or sell any of this data to third parties in any form.

 ### Survey workflow
 To conduct the survey is necessary to follow the next sequence in strict order.